-State Government Scheme Name Rent Assistance based on...
-NSW Special Assistance Subsidy (SAS) Subsidy paid to disabled and HIV/AIDS customers on waiting list. gross rent payable.
+State Government Scheme Name Details of Scheme Rent Assistance based on NSW • Subsidy paid to disabled and HIV/AIDS customers on waiting list. gross rent payable.
 South Australia Rent Relief (closed to new applicants in May 2001) Subsidy paid to low-income people to maintain private rental. gross rent payable.
 Student Rent Relief Subsidy paid to tertiary students who live more than 75km from home. gross rent payable.
-Queensland Rental Subsidy Scheme Rent Assistance is NOT payable, customers are Government renters.
+Queensland Rental Subsidy Scheme Assistance to people with disability or special need.
+Rent Assistance is NOT payable, customers are Government renters.